Hypothyroidism

 • Using certain types of birth control, such as a diaphragm

-• Poor hygiene: Failing to properly clean the genital area can allow bacteria to enter the urinary system.
+• Poor hygiene: Failing to clean the genital area properly can allow bacteria to enter the urinary system.

 • Bladder catheterization: A catheter is a tube that is inserted into the bladder to drain urine.
-If the catheter is not properly inserted or maintained, bacteria can enter the bladder and cause an infection.
+If the catheter is not inserted correctly or maintained, bacteria can enter the bladder and cause an infection.

 • Structural abnormalities: Certain structural abnormalities in the urinary system, such as a blockage or abnormal narrowing of the urethra, can increase the risk of UTIs.